-Beepers are as much a part of computer nerdom as X-terminals (perhaps, unfortunately, more).
+With all due apologies to the Glenayre engineers (who take offense at the term "nerd") beepers are as much a part of computer nerdom as Xterminals--perhaps, unfortunately, more.
 The intent of Simple Network Paging Protocol is to provide a standard whereby pages can be delivered to individual paging terminals.
 The most obvious benefit is the elimination of the need for modems and phone lines to produce alphanumeric pages, and the added ease of delivery of pages to terminals in other cities or countries.
-Additionally, automatic page delivery should be somewhat more simplified.
+The benefits of the Internet become even more realized when growing towards acknowledgment-based messaging such as ReFLEX paging--where it may be impossible to accurately predict costs associated with telco services such as 1-800 numbers.